 Can Essential Oils Help You Relax?

 Relaxing Essential Oils – there are many essential oils that can help with relaxation but there are three that we really love: True lavender, Bergamot Mint, and Frankincense.
-We’ve found that each of these oils have properties which can help you to relax and they can become even more effective when blended together.
+We’ve found that each of these oils can promote relaxation and they can become even more effective when blended together.
 The increased effectiveness of a combination of essential oils reflects a phenomenon known to aromatherapists as synergy.
-Synergy is the interaction of two or more organizations, substances, or other agents to produce a combined effect greater than the sum of their separate effects.
+Synergy is the interaction of two or more substances to produce a combined effect greater than the sum of their separate effects.

-Relaxing Oil #2 – Cedarwood Atlas Essential Oil
+Relaxing Oil #2 – Bergamot Mint Essential Oil

 A study in the journal Biomedical Research International (2014) found aromatherapy was effective for relaxation and in reducing levels of depression, anxiety, and stress in a four-week aromatherapy program for older persons with chronic pain.
-This small study needs to be replicated is not proof that aromatherapy will work for everyone but quite a body of research is accumulating to support the effectiveness of aromatherapy.
+This small study needs to be replicated and is not proof that aromatherapy will work for everyone but quite a body of research is accumulating to support the effectiveness of aromatherapy.
 Regular use of essential oils with relaxing properties may offer feelings of calm and ease and help you relax; try it and see for yourself!